jonyan/portfolio-2018/content/work/lumi.md

 		</div>
 		<div class="offset-lg-2 col-lg-6">
 			<p>
 				Inspired by PCs, our first designs employed a cursor controlled by the user’s arm to navigate the mirror’s interface.
-The user would raise her arm to chest height to “grab” the cursor.
+The user simply raises her arm to chest height to “grab” the cursor.
 The cursor would then follow her hand as she moved it around.
 This turned out to be a poor design for several reasons.
 Firstly, tracking the hand and mapping it to a precise x, y cursor coordinate was inaccurate and unreliable.
 Secondly, capturing and then processing a gesture takes a non-trivial amount of time, resulting in a significant delay between the movement of the hand and the movement of the cursor on the mirror.
 			</p>
 			<p>
 				In our next iterations, we focused on designing a system that would mask this sluggishness by requiring less granular gestures.
 Instead of precises x, y coordinates, we divided the screen into a grid of areas that could be selected as the user moved her hand to different areas on the screen.
 			</p>
 			<p>
-				While this improved perceived responsiveness, especially in the middle of the screen, near the edges of the screen, this system often failed to capture the gesture, making it too frustrating to use in a daily routine.
+				While this improved consistency and accuracy, especially in the middle of the screen, near the edges of the screen, this system often failed to capture the gesture, making it too frustrating to use in a daily routine.
 			</p>
 			<p>
 				Ultimately, we realized that we were trying to make the mirror do too much.
 Day to day, the user wouldn’t need to set the widgets’ permissions, customize the widgets’ locations or add/remove widgets – these were all system settings that the user would likely only need to set once.
-We moved all of these tasks into a separate web app that the user could set on her laptop or mobile phone.
-The mirror would then only need to handle launching widgets.
+We moved all of these tasks into a separate web app that the user could set on her laptop or mobile phone and then forget about.
+The mirror would only need to handle launching widgets.
 			</p>
 			<p>
 				Our final solution was a clever radial menu interaction that appears in the center of the mirror when the user raises her arm out to chest height.
 From there, the user moves her hand in any one direction to highlight an option.
-Once an option is highlighted, she simply holds for three seconds and the option is selected.
+Once an option is highlighted, she simply holds for two seconds and the option is selected.
 			</p>
 		</div>
 	</div>